openstack/openstack-manuals/doc/networking-guide/source/deploy.rst

   component.
 High availability options may include additional components.

   * Three network interfaces: management, overlay, and provider.
-  * Openstack Networking layer-2 (switching) agent, layer-3 agent, and any dependencies.
+  * OpenStack Networking layer-2 (switching) agent, layer-3 agent, and any dependencies.

 * Compute: Contains the hypervisor component of the OpenStack Compute service